dart-code-checker/dart-code-metrics/doc/metrics/source-lines-of-code.md

 # Source lines of Code

-**Source lines of Code** approximate number of source code lines in a function or a method.
+**Source lines of Code** is an approximate number of source code lines in a function or method.
 Blank or comment lines are not counted.

-This metric used to measure the size of a computer program by counting the number of lines in the text of the program's source code. **SLOC** is typically used to predict the amount of effort that will be required to develop a program, as well as to estimate programming productivity or maintainability once the software is produced.
+This metric is used to measure the size of a computer program by counting the number of lines in the text of the program's source code. **SLOC** is typically used to predict the amount of effort that will be required to develop a program, as well as to estimate programming productivity or maintainability once the software is produced.

 Example: